 Sounds like a scenario that could be difficult and expensive to implement.
 But it doesn’t have to be.
-By using a Garland Technology Advanced Aggregator, you can increase the efficiency and port utilization of your network.

 Bypass TAPs provide several benefits to your network when connected to inline appliances, but the most importantly, they eliminate the possibility that the inline appliance could create a point of failure for your network.

 The Bypass TAPs cannot be connected directly to the inline appliance for two reasons.
-FIrst because the network links are 10G and the appliances are 1G.
+First because the network links are 10G and the appliances are 1G.
 And second, since you are trying to monitor two separate links, you would need two sets of monitoring tools to analyze the traffic.

-Program the AA10G54AC.
+Program the Advanced Aggregator.
 It needs to be set up to load balance the traffic out to the monitoring appliances.
 Tag the packets so they can be returned to the proper link, and distribute the traffic out to the five 1G appliances.
 When the traffic is returned to the Advanced Aggregator after being processed by the application monitoring tools, it needs to remove the tags and return the packets to their proper 10G links.